RashaadB/ai-ml-learning/Course4: Deep Learning/README.md

 welcome to the Course 4, where we will be focusing on Deep learning.
-Learning about Deep Neural Networks (DNN), Artificial Neural Networks (ANN) and the perceptrons used for binary classification, TensorFlow used for building models, Model Optimization and performace improvements, Transfer learning and much more!
+Learning about Deep Neural Networks (DNN), Artificial Neural Networks (ANN) and the perceptrons used for binary classification, TensorFlow used for building models, Model Optimization and performace improvements, Transfer learning, object detection and much more!

 ## Artificial Neural Network Folder